How to Port a Sample Application to Chainguard Images

 ✔ Loaded image identidock:latest

-At the time of writing, this image is 1.05GB with 980 vulnerabilities (5 critical) according to Grype.
+At the time of writing, this image is 1.51GB with hundreds of vulnerabilities (7 critical) according to Grype.

 Again as a first step, we will try to switch out directly to the Chainguard Image.
 To do this, edit the Dockerfile so the first line reads: